Being with our Neighbors Read more.

-Saint Patrick’s Parish over the past 19 months has gone through the invitation process to becoming fully active within the Living Local: Joining God process in the Diocese of Maine.
+Beginning in the spring/summer of 2016, Saint Patrick’s Parish has gone through the invitation process to becoming fully active within the Living Local: Joining God process in the Diocese of Maine.
 Living Local: Joining God was presented to the 13 participating parishes as a process with several interlocking phases: Dwelling in the Word, Listening to Our Congregation, Observing in Our Neighborhoods, and Listening to Our Neighbors.

 The St. Pat’s Guiding Team began the process with Dwelling with the Word using various translations of Luke 10: 1-12 to ground ourselves and the parish in the scriptural basis for Living Local: Joining God.
 We asked various groups within the parish to join us in this activity.
 Through Dwelling in the Word, we, as Guiding Team and St. Patrick’s parish, began the work of learning to listen to each other to find God as we get to know each other better.